 Remote debug live content on an Android device from your Windows, Mac, or Linux computer.
+This tutorial teaches you how to:

 - Set up your Android device for remote debugging, and discover it from your development machine.